-The Bonds are offered when, as and if issued and delivered to the Underwriter (as defined herein), subject to prior sale, to withdrawal or modification of the offer without notice and to the approval of legality by the law firm of McManimon, Scotland & Baumann, LLC, Roseland, New Jersey, and certain other conditions described herein.
-Certain legal matters will be passed upon for the City by its City Attorney, William J. Kaufmann, Esq., Wildwood, New Jersey.
-Phoenix Advisors, LLC, Bordentown, New Jersey, has served as Municipal Advisor to the City in connection with the issuance of the Bonds.
-Delivery is anticipated to be at the offices of the City's Bond Counsel, McManimon, Scotland & Baumann, LLC, or at such other place as agreed to with the Underwriter on or about August 13, 2018.
+The Note is offered when, as and if issued and delivered to the Underwriter (as defined herein), subject to prior sale, to withdrawal or modification of the offer without notice and to approval of legality by the law firm of McManimon, Scotland & Baumann, LLC, Roseland, New Jersey, and certain other conditions described herein.
+Certain legal matters will be passed upon for the City by its counsel William J. Kaufmann, Esq., Wildwood, New Jersey.
+Phoenix Advisors, LLC, Bordentown, New Jersey, has served as Municipal Advisor in connection with the issuance of the Note.
+It is expected that the Note will be available for delivery through DTC in New York, New York, on or about August 22, 2018.